This program allows you to search different kinds of dictionary services

 - Libxfce4ui 4.10.0

 Source Code Repository

-xfce4-dict, please submit a bug report to the Xfce Bugzilla.
-Please note that to do this you will need to have / create an account on Bugzilla.
+xfce4-dict, your way of helping things getting fixed is to report a bug about it in Xfce GitLab.
+Please note that to do this you will need to have / create an account.

 If your bug has not been reported before, please submit a new bug report.

 When writing your bug report, try to be as descriptive as possible, but avoid verbosity; Mozilla has a nice guide on how to write a bug report.

 For more information, see Bug Reporting and Fixing.

 Here's a list (updated daily) of open bug reports with the date that bug was reported in parenthesis.